ajfm88/crwn-clothing-v2/README.md

-# 👑 Crwn-Clothing v2 👚 eCommerce App built on React
+# 👑 CrwnClothing 👚 — An eCommerce app created using TypeScript, React, Redux, Firebase and the Stripe API.

 <p align="center">
   <a href="#-frontend-technologies">Frontend Technologies</a>&nbsp;|&nbsp;